anonymousException/renpy-translator/README.md

 ------

 Besides the contents in [ConditionSwitch()](https://www.renpy.org/doc/html/displayables.html#ConditionSwitch) will also not be translated due to switch code may contained in it

+### 0 KB file is generated after extraction

+It's normal because the target file has nothing to extract

+Do not delete the 0 kb file , it is used to occupy position

+Errors may occur if the file does not exist

 ### OpenAI